10 Miniature Doodle Breeds + Why We Love Them

 Mini Bernedoodles are a cross between the Miniature Poodle and the Bernese Mountain Dog.
 Bernese Mountain Dogs are a large breed, therefore Mini Bernedoodles can also be somewhat large compared to some of the other dogs on our list.

 Bernedoodles of all sizes are known for their calm, intelligent, loyal and affectionate personalities.
-This breed loves family life and is always up for playtime or a long walk through the neighbourhood, not to mention a good snuggle on the couch.
+This breed loves family life and is always up for playtime or a long walk through the neighborhood, not to mention a good snuggle on the couch.

-Although they aren’t known to be aggressive, Miniature Bernadoodles can be shy around strangers, so socialization from puppyhood is essential.
+Although they aren’t known to be aggressive, Miniature Bernedoodles can be shy around strangers, so socialization from puppyhood is essential.
 Daily brushing will keep their double coats looking nice and shedding to a minimum, along with occasional baths as needed.

 7. Mini Cockapoo